 Question #5: What revenue streams will you use?

-This question is fairly straight-forward and just asks you to narrow down what revenue streams you will use.
+This question is fairly straightforward and just asks you to narrow down what revenue streams you will use.

 - For physical products, this could be commissions, wholesale, craft shows, and your website.